ihorkaminnyi/Rusty-Ledger/README.md

 - Run `npm run dev` to start the Vite dev server alongside the Tauri shell.
 - Run `npm run build` for a production-ready frontend build.
 - Run `npm run tauri build` to produce a packaged desktop application.
+- When running on Linux Wayland, Tauri currently falls back to XWayland in many cases; expect window decorations and rendering to look slightly degraded compared to pure X11.